JDonnellyCodeInstitute/text-based-adventure/README.md

 BUG: FIXED// Call to adventure being called twice in case of restart with same character - Removed the redundant call to call_to_adventure in restart_game when restarting with the same character.
 Ensured intro() only calls call_to_adventure on new character creation.
+BUG: FIXED// NoneType exception occurring between the intro and call_to_adventure methods.
+Return of 'player' added to intro function

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)